#1 TOP TIP:

-#1 TOP TIP: Create a shared account for any member of your family so that you can assign time for practice and keep track of scores!
+Create a free shared account for members of your family so that you can assign time for practice and keep track of scores!
 Read how HERE.

 2. If your child is struggling (or just starting out), have them go to Basic Training first.